OpenMLRL/LLM_Collab_Code_Completion/README.md

 # LLM Collaboration - Code Completion

-This repository hosts the ClassEval collaborative code-completion environment that extends the [CoMLRL](../CoMLRL/README.md) multi-agent training library.
+This repository hosts the ClassEval collaborative code-completion experiments for the CoMLRL project (https://github.com/OpenMLRL/CoMLRL) and extends the shared multi-agent training library.
 It focuses on class-level completions instead of standalone problems.

 ## Overview